Here's a tender Philadelphia tale for the holiday, full of patriotism, camaraderie and grand larceny.

 She flew to Oklahoma on May 7 to see her mom, who's ailing.
-After 11 days of visiting, Houck was heading home early on May 18, but American Airlines canceled her flight.
+After 11 days, Houck was heading home early on May 18, but American Airlines canceled her flight.

 Fly standby, she was advised at the counter, so she did, checking her big black nylon bag with a hot-pink name tag stitched onto the front.